-Editor's note: In order to start detect or decide, till how long the detection entity should wait for current ACR to complete, is FFS
+NOTE X: How long the detection entity should wait for current ACT to complete in order to start detect or decide is up to the implementation.

 If the event is “ACR Selection”, the notification shall include the selected ACR scenario list, ACID and UE ID.
 Upon receiving the notification, the EAS determines if it should perform ACR detection and/or ACR decision for a particular AC (ACID, UE ID).

 8.8.3.5.3 Notify